al-pez/spring-boot-docker/README.md

 # spring-boot-docker

+This is just a simple "Hello World" application.

-Simple "Hello World" application, configured to build up a docker image, making use of the [fabric8io/docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin).
+Configured with maven to build up (and run if specified) a docker image, making use of the [fabric8io/docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin).